JKirchartz/jkirchartz.github.com/_posts/2014-09-17-apocalypse-survival-is-easy.md

 Some people are unduly distressed when they find themselves soon to be facing the end of the universe as we know it in a massive cosmic event, so I've decided to try and quell their fears.
 Maybe knowing you've likely survived a dozen or more moments of universal doom will also give you solace, knowing that the next time the world faces the final judgement probably won't be the last.

+[![Apocalypse Survival](http://i.imgur.com/lkl8JL6.png)][1]

 This single-page app fetches a JSON feed from wikipedia's [List of dates predicted for apocalyptic events][2] and parses out years, comparing them with the input year and tallying the number of failed predictions since then.
-It stores this data locally for faster load-times in the future, this ensures that whenever you visit the page it parses the latest available data as of your first visit.
+It stores this data locally on initial load, and loads it from the local

-[![Apocalypse Survival](http://i.imgur.com/lkl8JL6.png)][1]

-So, find out [how many apocalypses you have survived, today!][1], or [view the source on github][3]
+So, find out [how many apocalypses you've survived, today!][1] or [view the source on github][3]

 [1]: /demos/How_Many_Apocalypses_Have_I_Survived.html
 [2]: https://en.wikipedia.org/wiki/List_of_dates_predicted_for_apocalyptic_events